Multnomah Falls Photography Tips & Guide

 Multnomah Falls Shuttle

 Due to the popularity of the place is worth considering taking a shuttle like the Columbia Gorge Express.
-It serving Portland, Cascade Locks, Hood River, and The Dalles.
+It serves Portland, Cascade Locks, Hood River, and The Dalles.
 You must book a seat in advance.

 How to Get from Eugene to Multnomah Falls?